Jimmy Kimmel Live!: History

 After Politically Incorrect was cancelled in 2002, ABC decided to create a talk show following Nightline.
 Kimmel, who had co-hosted the Comedy Central sketch comedy show The Man Show was in negotiations as host in May 2002 and was publicly announced in November 2002.
 The show premiered on January 26, 2003.
-Because Nightline traditionally began at 11:35 p.m.
+Because Nightline traditionally began at 11:35p.m.
 ET/PT, Jimmy Kimmel Live! (and Politically Incorrect before it) originally started after midnight.

 Jimmy Kimmel Live! is ABC's first attempt at a traditional late-night talk show since its attempt to revive The Dick Cavett Show in the 1980s.
-ABC had earlier attempted to directly compete with NBC's Tonight Show Starring Johnny Carson in the 1960s and 1970s with The Les Crane Show, which was more of a serious interview program than light entertainment, as well as The Joey Bishop Show (1967–1969), featuring Rat Pack member Joey Bishop with Regis Philbin as sidekick.
+ABC had earlier attempted to directly compete with NBC's The Tonight Show Starring Johnny Carson in the 1960s and 1970s with The Les Crane Show, which was more of a serious interview program than light entertainment, as well as The Joey Bishop Show (1967–1969), featuring Rat Pack member Joey Bishop with Regis Philbin as sidekick, and Jack Paar Tonite (1973) with Carson's predecessor as host of The Tonight Show.

 Jimmy Kimmel Live! was stunted early on by an ABC affiliate body which was fulfilling existing syndication contracts for post-local news sitcom repeats and entertainment newsmagazines (thus delaying the show making the "Live!" title somewhat of a misnomer) and started behind the ratings of Late Show with David Letterman, The Tonight Show with Jay Leno, Late Night with Conan O'Brien, and The Late Late Show with Craig Kilborn, but gradually moved up in the ratings into 2004, and became a fairly strong competitor, capturing about half the audience of The Tonight Show with Jay Leno.

 Nightline, which premiered in 1979 during the Iran hostage crisis, was able to compete with the Tonight Show, particularly on days when there were major news events or ongoing crises.
 The growth and development of cable news and the emergence of the internet and the 24-hour news cycle eroded Nightlines originally unique, and later preeminent position as a source for late evening national and international news and its value as a counterprogramming against Tonight and other late-night talk shows.
-As a result, on January 8, 2013, Nightline switched places on ABC's schedule with Jimmy Kimmel Live!.
+As a result, on January 8, 2013, Jimmy Kimmel Live! switched places on ABC's schedule with Nightline.
 Since then, Jimmy Kimmel Live! at 11:35 p.m. has been able to more directly compete with the Tonight Show and CBS's The Late Show.